emulienfou/emulienfou/README.md

-# Hi there 👋, I'm David SANCHEZ
+# Hi there 👋, I'm David

-A passionate Senior Full-Stack web developer from Montreal 🇨🇦
+A passionate Senior Full-Stack web developer from France, living now in Montreal 🇨🇦
 - 🔭 I’m currently working on [BeatPlatform](https://beatplatform.app)
 - 🌱 I’m currently building modern web apps with **Next.js** and **TypeScript**
 - 👨‍💻 All of my projects are available on [GitHub](https://github.com/emulienfou?tab=repositories)